PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two3.md

 Jack did not seem to notice her greeting which was her favourite part.
 Instead he asked: “What you planning on doing with it?”

 Tom was sure she had answered this already.
-“I want to sell it.”
+“We came from The Forest to sell it.”

 “Oh.” said Jack.
 “What for?”, quickly clarifying, “How much you asking for it?”